 When using the filter, imagine that you're asking it to find certain people who fit a certain profile.
 Below is the filter from the Leads > Summary report.

 Here, you're asking it the following: "Hiya, filter.
 Find me the Leads that are Active and are tied to the Spring 2021-2022 Academic Term and whose representative is Gemma Frye."
-If you were elsewhere, say, the Inquiries report, you might be asking it, "Yo, filter!
+If you were elsewhere, say, the Inquiries report, you might be asking it, "Good morning, filter.
 Find me the Inquiries who've verified their email addresses and are waiting to hear from us and learned about us through our Facebook campaign."
 And so on.

 Conditions let you select the actual criteria by which you are searching.
 Click choose a condition, select the field you're interested in, then whether or not you want matches (is/is not), and then select from the options the field gives you.
 For example, if you select the representative field, your options would be a list of your Admissions staff/representatives.
-If you selected Academic Term, you'd get a list of Terms.
+If you selected Academic Term, you'd get a list of academic terms.
 And so on.

 The any/all drop-down changes your request in powerful ways:

 - When you select all, you're asking the filter to find people who match this and this and this, etc.

 - When you select any, you're asking it for people who match this or this or, etc.

 Below, you're using any to ask for people whose representative is either Gemma or Monique or Omar:

 Add more conditions

 Say you have a list of Leads assigned to either Gemma, Monique, or Omar, and now you want to see only which of those have a source of Conference.
 What you want to do now is add more conditions.